 You have your options—Lazada, Shopee, 11street all come to mind.
 Putting yourself on more platforms opens you up to wider markets; not exactly rocket science.

 Easier said than done, however.
-Ask anyone managing an e-commerce presence larger than a single platform, and they’ll tell you that the very many things to juggle.
+Ask anyone managing an e-commerce presence larger than a single platform, and they’ll tell you that there are very many things to juggle.
 Inventory management, voucher systems, store front designs, etcetera can morph quickly from mere tedium into a giant unwieldy checklist that no sane body wants to deal with.

 This problem right here is the one that KL-based Red Dino wants to tackle and eliminate.